 Residents Maintain Autonomy

-This is the percent of residents that required increased assistance with activities of daily living over time.
+This indicates the percent of patients that needed increased assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's could be a sign of the erosion of a resident's well-being.

 Ability to Keep Residents Mobile

-This metric tracks the percentage of long-term care patients who maintained mobility.
+This datapoint measures the percent of long-term patients who maintained mobility.

 Hospitalizations

-This metric is a measure of the number of times residents are hospitalized per thousand days of patient care.
-Minimizing hospitalizations is critical to the physical health of patients.
+This is a measure of the number of hospitalizations per 1,000 days of patient care.
+Keeping residents out of the hospital is critical to preserving the physical health of nursing home residents.

 Short-term Care: Rehospitalizations